Table of Contents:

 You can now use the View Designer to edit Oracle Business Intelligence Enterprise Edition views that were created in Oracle Smart View for Office.
 In previous releases, Oracle BI EE views created in Smart View had to be edited in Oracle Business Intelligence Answers.

-This feature requires the Oracle BI EE version 220.127.116.11.1 patch that supports editing views in Smart View (see the My Oracle Support site for information on Oracle BI EE patches).
+This feature requires the Oracle BI EE version 22.214.171.124.140527 patch, which supports editing views in Smart View (see the My Oracle Support site for information on Oracle BI EE patches).

 To edit views created in BI Answers, you must use BI Answers.

-See “Working with Views Using the View Designer” in the Oracle Smart View for Office User's Guide for more information.
+See “Editing Views Created in View Designer” in the Oracle Smart View for Office User's Guide for more information.

 Smart View now supports multiple Oracle BI EE private connections on one Office worksheet, slide, or document.